fineprint-global/fabio/README.md

 This repository provides all codes used to generate the FABIO database.

+### License
+This code repository is distributed under the CC BY-NC-SA 4.0 License.
+You are free to share and adapt the material for non-commercial purposes using proper citation.
+If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+In case you are interested in a collaboration, I am happy to receive inquiries via [email](mailto:martin.bruckner@wu.ac.at).

 ### How to cite
 To cite FABIO please refer to this paper:
 Bruckner, M., Wood, R., Moran, D., Kuschnig, N., Wieland, H., Maus, V., Börner, J. 2019.
 FABIO – The Construction of the Food and Agriculture Input–Output Model.
 Environmental Science & Technology 53(19), 11302–11312.
 DOI: 10.1021/acs.est.9b03554